zenml-io/zenml/docs/book/mlops_stacks/integrations.md

 [Kubeflow](https://www.kubeflow.org/) as third-party orchestrators for your ML pipeline code.
-Experiment trackers like [MLflow Tracking](https://www.mlflow.org/docs/latest/tracking.html) and [Weights & Biases](https://wandb.ai/site) can easily be added to your ZenML pipeline.
+Experiment trackers like [MLflow Tracking](https://www.mlflow.org/docs/latest/tracking.html) and [Weights & Biases](https://wandb.ai/site) can be added to your ZenML pipeline.
 And you can seamlessly transition from a local [MLflow deployment](https://www.mlflow.org/docs/latest/python_api/mlflow.deployments.html)